 - 1. New Mexico State Fair/Expo New Mexico CVE will present information to the public on commercial vehicle safety.
 This event includes the parts and systems trailer, which allows the public to understand how a commercial vehicle's brake system operates and emphasizes the stopping distance required for a CMV to come to complete stop at highway speeds.
 The parts and systems trailer has as complete brake board, to include air, which educates the public on the operation of air brakes on a commercial vehicle combination.
 This is a four person operation for outreach presentation to the public.
 New Mexico has recently purchased a mobile inspection unit outfitted with a simulation device which will assist us in our outreach and education of the public and industry. - 2.
 At outreach at New Mexico State Fair/Expo New Mexico, college educational outreach, CDL driving schools, CVE employees will utilize the computer based, commercial vehicle driving simulator to allow the public to have a real time experience with operating a commercial vehicle in different driving conditions.
 This is a four person operation for outreach presentation to the public. - 3.
 At the request of a local community colleges, employees conduct a one day presentation to students who are enrolled in the diesel mechanics program.
 Instruction is focused on those violations which could render a commercial vehicle out of service.
 CVE also assisted with the first "Super Tech" Competition held in New Mexico at the Central New Mexico Community College (CNM).
 This was a joint competition including the the New Mexico Trucking Association, NMSP CVE Parts and Systems training trailer. - 4.
 The Compliance Review unit will attend meetings and trainings associated with the industries.
-Compliance and review is the lead unit when educating the Truckers Association on trends and implementation of FMCSA rules and regulations. - Statewide, employees will perform outreach activities to include National Night Out events, Public Safety Days, industry meetings at the carrier's places of business, Driver Appreciation Days, as well as New Mexico Trucking Association sponsored events. - 6.
+Compliance and review is the lead unit when educating the Truckers Association on trends and implementation of FMCSA rules and regulations. - 5.
+Statewide, employees will perform outreach activities to include National Night Out events, Public Safety Days, industry meetings at the carrier's places of business, Driver Appreciation Days, as well as New Mexico Trucking Association sponsored events. - 6.
 Outreach and education for fellow police agencies on commercial vehicle enforcement include personnel training at the Law Enforcement Academies in an effort to show new Officers how to correctly enforce laws pertaining to commercial vehicle safety.
 This training is designed to give Officers the basic knowledge of how to identify violations which put the public at risk.
-The academies where this training is expected to occur are as follows: Western New Mexico Police Academy, New Mexico Law Enforcement Academy, Dona Ana Sheriff's Department Police Academy.
+The academies where this training is expected to occur are as follows: Western New Mexico Police Academy, New Mexico Law Enforcement Academy, Dona Ana Sheriff's Department Police Academy. - 7.
+NMDPS CVE when invited to events does pass out flyers for human trafficking as part of our training booth and will continue to do so.
+NMDOT however conducts all the publicity for work zone safety.